rosscg/rosscg.github.io/_posts/2022-07-31-Switch-Joycon-RCM.md

   </td>
 </tr></table>

 The plastic buckle lock is replaced with the metal buckle.
 At rest, the metal buckle does not touch the metal bracket above it, but as the button is pressed, a connection is made.
-Therefore we can connect the wire ends these components.
-The wire on the buckle lock is soldered to the 'top' of the piece (see picture below).
+Therefore the ends of the wires are connected to these components to make use of the button's behaviour.
+The wire on the buckle lock is soldered to the 'top' of the piece (see the picture below).
 Make sure there is enough slack in the wire to allow for the required range of motion.

 <img src="/images/posts/joycon-solder.jpg" alt="Wire soldered to buckle lock" width="600"/>

-The other wire can be connected to the bracket without solder -- simply create a loop at the end of the wire for the screw to pass through and place it between the buckle and the plastic rail.
+The other wire can be connected to the bracket piece without soldering -- simply create a loop at the end of the wire for the screw to pass through and place it between the buckle and the plastic rail before replacing the screw.

 <img src="/images/posts/joycon-wire-loop.jpg" alt="Wire loop for screw mount" width="600"/>

 Before replacing the buckle over the wire loop, we add some circuit protection -- because the rail is fixed rigidly to the switch but the joycons are sometimes flexed during play, the components inside the joycon sometimes apply pressure to the bracket and push it down onto the lock, completing the circuit.
 When using the Switch, this will manifest as the controller disconnecting until a few seconds after the pressure is released.

-Therefore, a small piece of sticky tape is applied underneath the bracket to prevent this electrical connection.
+A small piece of sticky tape is applied underneath the bracket to prevent this electrical connection.
 The buckle therefore makes contact on the side of the bracket (i.e. only when pressed).
-Be careful that the tape does not wrap around to cover the bracket edge used for this connection.
-There's a small upward lip on the bracket used for the connection -- see the diagram.
+The tape was applied so that it does not wrap around to cover the bracket edge used for this connection.
+There's a small upward lip on the bracket used for the connection that must remain exposed -- see the diagram.

 <table><tr>
   <td>